vsbuffalo/scythe/README.md

 The Bayesian approach Scythe uses compares two likelihood models: the probability of seeing the matches in a sequence given contamination, and not given contamination.
-Given that the read is contaminated, the probability of seeing a certain number of matches and mistmatches is a function of the quality of the sequence.
+Given that the read is contaminated, the probability of seeing a certain number of matches and mismatches is a function of the quality of the sequence.
 Given the read is not contaminated (and is thus assumed to be random sequence), the probability of seeing a certain number of matches and mismatches is